 X.2.4 UnContained Reference Option

-In [ITI-65], an MHD Document Source is required to include by containment the information in the DocumentReference.author, the DocumentReference.authenticator, the DocumentReference.context.sourcePatientInfo, and the DocumentManifest.author.
+By default in [ITI-65], an MHD Document Source is required to include by containment the information in the DocumentReference.author, the DocumentReference.authenticator, the DocumentReference.context.sourcePatientInfo, and the DocumentManifest.author.
 This requirement encourages the persisting of the information at the time the document is published.
 This supports lifecycle management that recognizes that these identities change over time, and often become invalid due to individual retirement or other reasons to no-longer be active (e.g. the document is utilized 20 years after it was first published, and thus the original author has long since retired and would therefore not be in an active provider directory.)

 The UnContained Reference Option recognizes that a Community may choose to longitudinally maintain their mCSD provider directory and PMIR patient directory.
 When this longitudinal consistency is managed, then the entries in the MHDS Document Registry do not need to make a copy of the information known at the time of publication since a Reference to the information in these directories will be valid over the full lifecycle of the Document Registry entries.

 The UnContained Reference Option requires the grouped MHD Document Recipient to support the MHD UnContained Option.
 An MHD Document Source may implement the MHD UnContained Option so as to be able to send UnContained References.
-The MHD and MHDS UnContained Options allows DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author to be a Reference to a (Practitioner|PractitionerRole|Organization|Patient) Resource published in the associated centrally managed mCSD Care Services Selective Supplier, or a Patient Resource published in the associated centrally managed PMIR Patient Identity Manager.
+The MHD and MHDS UnContained Option allows DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author to be a Reference to a (Practitioner|PractitionerRole|Organization|Patient) Resource published in the associated centrally managed mCSD Care Services Selective Supplier, or a Patient Resource published in the associated centrally managed PMIR Patient Identity Manager.